What is a CT scan?

 How is the scan done?

-Your child will be taken into the CT room and will be asked to lie on a table.
-The table will move into the CT scanner, where the pictures will be taken.
+Your child will go into the CT room and lie on the bed where the pictures will be taken.
+The bed will move into the CT scanner, which is like a big doughnut-shaped camera.

 How long does it take?